 As a Charlotte web designer, our clients want websites that are beautiful but still unique and showcase their brand personality.
-One of the best ways to do that is through fonts.
+One of the best ways to do that is through fonts, especially when using web safe fonts for professional website typography.
 Full disclosure: Isaac (the owner of Web Symphonies) and I are both former yearbook nerds.
 That means we know a lot about fonts, more than the average person.
 We’re well aware that a font is a visual way to convey a message.

 Here’s a quick example: If you want to mimic handwriting, what sort of font would you use?
 How about if you want something more formal?
 With the plethora of font choices available, you can run wild, right?
 Weeeell, not so much.
 Yes, you can customize your website to your heart’s content but not all fonts are safe for the web.
 They may not display properly on certain devices or even worse, look like an encrypted Word document filled with boxes and symbols.
 I know, it’s tragic.

-Speaking as a Charlotte web design company, we have some suggestions about what web-safe fonts to use.
+Speaking as a Charlotte web design company, we have some suggestions about what web-safe fonts to use, including the most popular web safe fonts for HTML and CSS.
 That means the font will display exactly the same way on every device.
 This matters not only for consistency but because a web-safe font will enhance user experience and may improve the loading time of your web pages.
 These fonts are pre-installed on most popular operating systems so modern browsers don’t have to download them while rendering your site.
 That’s a good thing!

 Before I list web-safe fonts, it’s time for a quick font lesson.